lakshya-net/BUILD_WITH_BHARAT/README.md

 What this prototype demonstrates
 - Citizen issue reporting intake with a React-driven UI
-- AI-style classification of reports into category, severity, authenticity, and affected population
+- AI classification of reports into category, severity, authenticity, and affected population
 - Priority ranking of issues on the homepage
 - Contractor allotment workflow and transparent repair tracking
 - News and funding updates for patrons and authorities